 The rider approaches the drum and retrieves the pole without stopping or breaking the gait required for the level.
 This obstacle is always used in conjunction with Replace Pole and sometimes Spear Ring.
 It can be part of a series or a separately judged obstacle.

 - If you need to ride one-handed to touch or pick-up an object, always use the same hand to hold the reins and the same hand to handle the object.

 - You can not switch hands when you need to handle the next object.
 In other words, if you use your right hand to pick up a cup or grab the pole, you must use your right hand every time.

-- If you drop an object (level 2 or higher) you must dismount to retrieve it and then remount with the object.
+- If you drop an object, (Level 2 or higher), you must dismount to retrieve it and remount with the object.
 Level 1 riders will be handed the object.

-- Obstacles requiring a full halt- rider’s body should be even with obstacle.
+- Obstacles requiring a full halt, rider’s body should be even with the obstacle.

-- Horses must be immobile if the obstacle requires a halt.
+- Horse must be immobile if the obstacle requires a halt.

-- The only obstacles that can be done at the canter for Levels 1 & 2 is the jump or a bank.
+- The only obstacles that can be done at a canter for Levels 1 and 2 are the jump and the bank.

-- You can’t cross the line of an obstacle during the trail before it has been performed.
+- You can not cross the line of an obstacle during the trail before it has been performed.

-- Stroking or touching the horse’s neck in front of the rein hand 3 times.
+- Stroking or touching the horse’s neck in front of the rein hand three times.
 Penalty each time that occurs.

 - Failure to ride through the course entry/exit markers in the direction indicated on the course map.